kristiyanbstoychev/Automation-QA-template-gradle-project/README.md

         driver.manage().deleteAllCookies();
         driver.navigate().to(cfuiURL);
         getWait().until(ExpectedConditions.presenceOfElementLocated((By.xpath("xpath of an element that should be displayed on the home page"))));
+        //Sets the content of email and onsite notifications GlobalVariables.setEmailAndNotificationsContent();
+        //Reads a couple of csv files, storing emails and nicknames of users, needed for testing CSVHandler.readCSVFileAndSaveContentAsListOfStrings("testData/emails.csv", csvEmailsList);
+        CSVHandler.readCSVFileAndSaveContentAsListOfStrings("testData/nicknames.csv", csvNicknamesList);
     }

   After the execution of all tests is finnished the browser is closed and the driver executable is killed.
 Also if there are any failed tests they are printed